jaytaylor/sql-layer/fdb-sql-layer-core/src/test/resources/com/foundationdb/sql/optimizer/flatten/README.txt

 select-10: outer comparison instead of ANY

+select-triple-nested: SELECT FROM (SELECT FROM (SELECT FROM table)) flattens into one select
+select-triple-nested-inner-ordered:
+    triple select where inner most has order by and can't be flattened
+select-triple-outer-count: triple select where outer most has count and can't be flattened

 star-count-join: outer query is just *, one subquery has a COUNT, the other does not